Missions

 Habitat for Humanity

-Since 2006, Johnson County Habitat for Humanity has provided affordable housing for 23 families.
-Mount Auburn Church has helped build at least 16 of these houses.
-This has consisted of providing financial support, work teams and meals for the workers.
-The best part of these builds is attending the dedication and seeing the smiles on everyone's faces when they get the keys to their house.
+Since 2006, Habitat for Humanity of Johnson County has provided affordable housing for 25 families.
+Mount Auburn Church has helped build at least 17 of these houses.
+This has consisted of providing financial support, work teams and meals for the workers, and devotions.
+The best part of these builds is attending the dedication and seeing the smiles on everyone's faces when they receive the keys to their new house.
 The excitement and emotion when they realize they now have a place to call home, is a real blessing!
+As 2025 begins to warm up, Mount Auburn again plans to send volunteers to help with this year's build.

 Interchuch Food Pantry